hardluker/AsteroidsRawJavascript/BackEnd-Spring/README.md

 ## Overview

-This is a REST API for acessing a database of high scores and initials.
+This is a REST API for accessing a database of high scores and initials.

 The intention of this is to utilize it with a retro-arcade-style game.

-This is setup to work with a postgre database.
+This is set up to work with a postgre database.

 ## HTTP Requests